jcarenza/allisoncarenza/src/posts/family-portraits-allison-carenza-photography.md

 ---
-title: 'Family Portraits'
+title: "Family Portraits"
-description: '<p>I love when kids shine in front of my camera.
+description: "I love when kids shine in front of my camera.
 The Sims kids would definitely fit that bill.
-In fact. [&hellip;]</p>
+In fact."
-'
-publishDate: 'Jul 25, 2012'
+publishDate: "Jul 25, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/sims2.jpg'
+heroImage: "/media/sims2.jpg"
-alt: 'Family Portraits'
+alt: "Family Portraits"
-slug: 'family-portraits-allison-carenza-photography'
+slug: "family-portraits-allison-carenza-photography"
-category: ['Children Photography','Family Pictures']
-tags: ['Children Photography','Family Photographer']
+category: ["Children Photography", "Family Pictures"]
+tags: ["Children Photography", "Family Photographer"]
 ---

 <p style="text-align: center;">I love when kids shine in front of my camera.
 The Sims kids would definitely fit that bill.
 In fact.
 Little Hadley is becoming the poster child for my business.
 She&apos;s been featured on several of my marketing pieces.
 Partly because she&apos;s adorable, but mostly because she has the x factor, the charisma, the shine that come from something more than her golden locks.
 She always brings it for me, and not in a showy way, but in a real, that&apos;s who she is, way.</p>